akhilkalepu/liri-node-app/README.md

 # liri-node-app
 A Language, Interpretation and Recognition app that communicates with Bands In Town, Spotify and OMDB.
-This app operates on localhost though the commandline.
+This app operates on localhost though the command line.

 ![Imgur](https://i.imgur.com/lgkPaNG.gif)